yostane/lectures/docs/blog/posts/javamoco.md

 */
 ```

-We can note that the platform thread is managed by the main thread, while the virtual thread is managed by the [ForkJoinPool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html).
-The ForkJoinPool allows to execute tasks using lighter threads than OS threads.
+We can note that the platform thread is created from the main thread, while the virtual thread is created by the [ForkJoinPool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html).
+The ForkJoinPool is a special thread pool that is used to execute small tasks in parallel.

 ### Java's structured concurrency